Anime: Global popularity and cultural impact

 This visit is a celebration of the ties of friendship and family that bind our peoples.
 I first felt it when I was 6 years old when my mother took me to Japan.
 I felt it growing up in Hawaii, like communities across our country, home to so many proud Japanese Americans...
 Today is also a chance for Americans, especially our young people, to say thank you for all the things we love from Japan.
 Like karate and karaoke.
 Manga and anime.
 And, of course, emojis.

 In July 2020, after the approval of a Chilean government project in which citizens of Chile would be allowed to withdraw up to 10% of their privately held retirement savings, journalist Pamela Jiles celebrated by running through Congress with her arms spread out behind her, imitating the move of many characters of the manga and anime series Naruto.
-In April 2021, Peruvian politicians Jorge Hugo Romero of the PPC and Milagros Juárez of the UPP cosplayed as anime characters to get the otaku vote.
+In April 2021, Peruvian politicians Jorge Hugo Romero of the PPC and Milagros Juárez of the UPP cosplayed as anime characters to win the otaku vote.
 On October 28, 2024, the Vatican unveiled its own anime-styled mascot, "Luce", in order to connect with Catholic youth through pop culture.

 In April 2023, the Japan Business Federation laid out a proposal aiming to spur the economic growth of Japan by further promoting the contents industry abroad, primarily anime, manga and video games, for measures to invite industry experts from abroad to come to Japan to work, and to link with the tourism sector to help foreign fans of manga and anime visit sites across the country associated with particular manga stories.
 The federation seeks on quadrupling the sales of Japanese content in overseas markets within the upcoming 10 years.

-A 2018 survey conducted in 20 countries and territories using a sample consisting of 6,600 respondents held by Dentsu revealed that 34% of all surveyed people found excellency in anime and manga more than other Japanese cultural or technological aspects, which makes this mass Japanese media the third most-liked "Japanese thing", below Japanese cuisine (34.6%) and Japanese robotics (35.1%).
+A 2018 survey conducted in 20 countries and territories using a sample consisting of 6,600 respondents held by Dentsu revealed that 34% of all surveyed people found excellency in anime and manga more than other Japanese cultural or technological aspects, which makes it the third most-liked "Japanese thing", below Japanese cuisine (34.6%) and Japanese robotics (35.1%).
 The advertisement company views anime as a profitable tool for marketing campaigns in foreign countries due to its popularity and reception.

 Anime plays a role in driving tourism to Japan.
 In surveys held by Statista between 2019 and 2020, 24.2% of tourists from the United States, 7.7% of tourists from China and 6.1% of tourists from South Korea said they were motivated to visit Japan because of Japanese popular culture.
 In a 2021 survey held by Crunchyroll market research, 94% of Gen Z and 73% of the general population said that they were familiar with anime.

+As of 2023, Japan's overseas exports of cultural content recorded 5,776.9 billion yen.